hammerjs/hammer.js/README.md

 - Tests

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using grunt.

 ## Further notes
 Created by [Jorik Tangelder](http://twitter.com/jorikdelaporik) and developed at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.

-Add your feature suggestions and bug reports on [Github](http://github.com/eightmedia/hammer.js/issues).

-We recommend listening to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.
+It's recommend to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.